freeCodeCamp/freeCodeCamp/guide/english/html/attributes/a-href-attribute/index.md

 ```
 ### In-page anchors

-It's also possible to set an anchor on a specific place on the page.
-To do this, you should first place a tab at the location on the page with tag <a> and the necessary attribute "name" with any keyword description in it, like this:
+It's also possible to set an anchor to certain place of the page.
+To do this you should first place a tab at location on the page with tag `<a>` and necessary attribute "name" with any keyword description in it, like this:

 ```html
 <a name="top"></a>
 ```

 Any description between tags is not required.
 After that you can place a link leading to this anchor at any place on the same page.
-To do this you should use tag <a> with necessary attribute "href" with symbol # (sharp) and key-word description of the anchor, like this:
+To do this you should use tag `<a>` with necessary attribute "href" with symbol # (sharp) and key-word description of the anchor, like this:

 ```html
 <a href="#top">Go to Top</a>